Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Happiness is not the absence of problems, it's the ability to deal with them."
+> "Some people want it to happen, some wish it would happen, others make it happen."
-> — **Steve Maraboli**
+> — **Michael Jordan**

 ---